 In Nepal, we hear about Women’s Empowerment Centres and how women receive technical training to become Citizen Scientists and advocates that report their findings to policymakers.

-Take a listen as Emma Crawford interviews Suman Gupta (Oxfam in Nepal) and Nuzhat Nearey (Oxfam in Bangladesh).
-They share their experience with the TROSA project (Transboundary Rivers of South Asia) with Oxfam in Nepal and in Bangladesh.
+Suman Gupta (Oxfam in Nepal) and Nuzhat Nearey (Oxfam in Bangladesh) share their experience with the TROSA project (Transboundary Rivers of South Asia) with Oxfam in Nepal and in Bangladesh.

 In this episode, we ask critical questions.
 How are women involved in water governance in their communities?
 What are the impacts on their livelihoods, emergency preparedness, unpaid care and their households?
 Join us for an engaging discussion that links SDG 5 & 6 and speaks to the power of women as community-centred, localised knowledge holders on water in Nepal and Bangladesh.